Welcome to exam panic fortnight, otherwise known as the Easter holidays

 It's not too late to get started, but you probably shouldn't hang around much longer.
 Take a look at what the top students are doing over the Easter break.

 Easter is a great time to get yourself organised by working out what you’re going to be revising and when.
 At the very least you’ll discover how much work there is to do and make sure you won’t run out of time.

 My plan has a page to each day from now until my last exam.
 On each day I have put things I want to do and how I will approach each study session.
 It’s acting as a guide so that I have an idea as to what I will be doing.

 Whenever I make a revision timetable, I allocate topics to days, rather than specific times.
 I find that allocating topics to days is far less stressful than trying to revise topics between certain times, as it allows more flexibility.

 Make your smart study planner with our tool.

 Right, time to get going.
 Making your own notes, card and/or mindmaps starts right now.
 Make them, then test yourself until you can recite them backwards.

-For English Lit, I will redo my poem mindmaps.
-For each poem I’ll do around 3-4 key quotes and analyse them and I might also do some comparison mindmaps too.
+For English literature, I will redo my poem mindmaps.
+For each poem I’ll do around three or four key quotes and analyse them and I might also do some comparison mindmaps too.